 Often we tend to focus on the less pleasant parts of menstruating and forget to take care of our bodies that are hard at work.
 As women and moms, we’re often too busy putting the needs of others above our own.

 But your period can be a monthly reminder to take extra care of yourself.
-And one of the best ways to care for your body is to choose safer menstrual products.
+And one of the best ways to care for your body is to choose safer personal care products like reusable cloth menstrual pads.

 One of the lesser-known benefits of switching to reusable menstrual pads is the period positivity that comes along with it.
 The menstrual cycle is a natural – even sacred process.
 Many of us grow up believing that it’s a messy inconvenience or, worse, a disgusting disease-like condition.
 The embarrassment or shame we feel about our periods is often a result of negative cultural conditioning.
 Many women have experience profound positive transformations in our feelings toward our menstrual cycles after ditching the disposables!